A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

 Vent-Free Air Conditioner

-Vent-free or ventless air conditioners are compact units that do not use an exhaust hose.
+Vent-free or ventless air conditioners are compact units that don't use an exhaust hose.
 While this makes them more portable and easier to set up, they tend to be less effective than air conditioners that vent the hot air.
-They use a tank of water to cool down the warm air that passes through them, and, essentially, it is the natural process of evaporation used to cool down a room.
-While they are easy to operate and move, they rarely can lower the temperature as quickly or effectively as a vented unit.
+They use a tank of water to cool down the warm air that passes through them, and essentially, it's the natural process of evaporation used to cool down a room.
+While they are easy to operate and move, they rarely lower the temperature as quickly or effectively as a vented unit.

 Vented Air Conditioner